0xNineteen/blog.md/contents/sol-blocks/index.md

 blockstore.store(shreds)
 ```

 ### broadcasting entries and wtf is a shred

-- as these entries are produced, they are given to the `BroadcastStage`
+as these entries are produced, they are given to the `BroadcastStage`
-where they are
-  - turned into shreds
+to be broadcasted to the rest of the network.

-    - since blocks are too big to send over UDP directly, solana chunks a block into
+since blocks are too big to send over UDP directly, solana splits a
-  smaller data chunks (called shreds) which are broadcasted
+block into smaller chunks called shreds first. these shreds go to two places:

-  - these shreds are sent to the local nodes blockstore
+1) they are sent to the local nodes blockstore.
+2) they are transmitted to other node's TVUs in the network using turbine

-    - the blockstore stores a bunch of useful metadata on the chain including
+*note:* the blockstore stores a bunch of useful metadata about the chain
-    the shreds
+including all shreds
-  - these shreds are also transmitted to other node's TVUs in the network

-*notice:* though we havent talked about it yet, in the TVU, shreds are recieved by
+*notice:* though we havent talked about it yet, in the TVU, shreds are received by
 the network and stored in the blockstore - which are then later read -
 notice how by storing the shreds in the blockstore even when you produced
 the entries yourself, you can make use of the same codeflow as the TVU -
 this will make more sense when we talk about the TPUs flow

-#### when are we no longer the leader
+### when are we no longer the leader

-- the code stops producing blocks of txs after reaching the max PoH height which is decide by two things
+the node stops producing blocks of txs after reaching the max PoH height which is decided by two things:
   - either the max number of 'ticks' (hash loops) were produced
   - or the bank was created more than ns_per_slot time ago
     - note: ns_per_slot is computed based on the max ticks per slot and
-    the hash time
+    the time it takes to produce a single hash

-*note:* the PoH infinite loop will still continue, its just no new txs
+*note:* even when were no longer the leader, the PoH infinite loop will
-will be included
+still continue, just no new txs will be mixed in

 for example, say the block at slot 19 is ok, and the leader of slot 20 never
 produces a block (bc its offline of smthn), if you start building a new block